fvishram/SRAYSScoreboard/docs/CUSTOMIZATION.md

 - Reset Colors - Resets all colors to their default values

 ### Pool Configuration Tab
-Configure the number of lanes displayed on the scoreboard:
+Configure the number of lanes displayed on the scoreboard and lane numbering:
 - 8 Lanes - Displays lanes 1-8 only
 - 10 Lanes - Displays all 10 lanes
+- Lane Numbering - Choose between standard (1-10) or alternative (0-9) lane numbering:
+  - Standard (1-10) - Traditional lane numbering from 1 to 10
+  - Alternative (0-9) - Zero-based lane numbering from 0 to 9, which may be required for certain competitions or timing systems

 ## Context Menu Customization